 - To make the icing, mix together icing sugar with egg white and water.

 - When the cookies are cooled, you can decorate them as you like!

 You can also decorate pierniczki świąteczne with some melted chocolate.
 You just have to melt half a bar of dark chocolate with two tablespoons of butter.
 Then use a basting brush to spread the chocolate on the cookies.

-If you want to hang them on your Christmas tree, you just have to make a hole for the ribbon on top of the cookies just before you bake them.
+If you want to hang them on your Christmas tree, you just need to make a hole for the ribbon on top of the cookies just before baking them.
 You can use a chopstick or a straw.
 Don’t make the hole too close to the edge or it will break with the weight.

-Pierniczki świąteczne can be stored in a tin for up to 2 weeks.
+Pierniczki świąteczne can be stored in a tin for up to two weeks.